Assessing the Impacts of Shale Drilling: Four Community Case Studies

 - Landowners are organizing to negotiate better lease agreements, which have been controversial.

-- In Greene, Wetzel and Tioga, a handful of landowners, including out-of-state residents and businesses, own a large share of property, meaning that substantial lease and royalty income is concentrated in the hands of a few.
+- In Greene, Wetzel, and Tioga, a handful of landowners, including out-of-state residents and businesses, own a large share of the property, meaning that substantial lease and royalty income is concentrated in the hands of a few.
 This has diluted benefits to the local economy as income “leaks” out of town and out of state.

 Employment and Economic Benefits: